 - Give money.
 Start with the list above and consider Washington Immigration Solidarity Network (based in Snohomish County), Coalition of Communities of Color and the Poor People’s Campaign: A National Call for Moral Revival.

 - Now is a good time to read books on racial justice, Black history, white supremacy, and the history of other marginalized groups.
-Here’s a list we’ve read at EUUC.
+Here’s a list of books we’ve read and recommend at EUUC.

-If you feel called to go to a mass gathering or protest (which we are advising against due to COVID-19 safety protocols), please do so as safely as possible – wear a mask and gloves, bring your own signs, and practice social distancing.
+If you feel called to go to a mass gathering or protest, please do so as safely as possible – wear a mask, bring your own signs, and practice social distancing.
 Be sure to find out who is sponsoring the event; we recommend events sponsored by those who are trusted organizations and leaders.